Head Coach Rick Squiers

 In 2005, UNK went 38-2 and finished as national runners up, falling to Grand Valley State (Mich.), 3-1, in the national title match.
 The Lopers went 19-0 in the RMAC for the second straight year as well as winning a second straight RMAC Tournament.

 UNK hosted the Elite Eight that season, drawing record crowds to the Health & Sports Center.
-A crowd of 5,025 watched the Loper-Grand Valley match.
+A crowd of 5,025 watched the Loper-GVSU match.
 UNK saw a three-year, 66-match win home court win streak stopped by the Lakers on that December day.

 Prior to UNK, Squiers was head coach at Hastings College, a school that Sitorius coached at before UNK.
 In his tenure, Squiers’ teams posted a 206-59 record and averaged 34 wins a year.